Click the tartan to view its entry in The Scottish Registers of Tartans which includes registration details, restrictions, and registrant information.

 ~ Ode to Gluten

-Fear not!
+Fear not, Gluten-free adherents!
 There are plenty of gluten-free Cinnabon recipes should you wish!
-Gluten is a protein found in wheat, barley, rye, and related species of grains.
-Gluten gives traditional bread its unique texture and helps dough rise by trapping gas bubbles during yeast fermentation.
-For people with celiac disease and for other reasons, many people choose to avoid gluten in their diet and personal products.
+Gluten is a protein found in wheat, barley, rye, and related species of grains and is what gives traditional bread its unique texture and helps dough rise by trapping gas bubbles during yeast fermentation.
+Many people choose to avoid gluten in their diet and in personal products.
 Gluten is often unexpectedly present in foods such as beer or soy sauce and is sometimes used as a stabilizing agent in ice creams, ketchups, and other foods.
 Gluten may also be present in cosmetics, hair products, and other dermatological preparations!
 If you are a member of Clan Glufree, this fruit and vegetable coloured tartan was designed to help spread awareness of the reasons for and challenges of a gluten-free diet and lifestyle. 🌿 🥕 🍅 🌽

 It's Celiac Awareness Day!